Financial-Times/n-alert-banner/README.md

 </div>
 ```

-If you do not wish for the user to be able to close the alert banner add `data-n-alert-banner-no-close-button=""` to your HTML.
+If you do not wish for the user to be able to close the alert banner add `data-n-alert-banner-close-button="false"` to your HTML.

 ### Build